silkodenis/SOM/README.md

 **Save and load**

-A simple demonstration of saving and loading your models from a binary file.
+A simple demonstration of saving and loading your model from a binary file.

 <p align="center">
   <img width="742" height="643" src="https://github.com/silkodenis/SOM/blob/readme_assets/examples/save%20and%20load/som.png?raw=true">